-If you have agoraphobia, you may be too afraid or embarrassed to go to your doctor's office.
-Consider starting, instead, with a phone call to your doctor.
-Some health care professionals, particularly mental health experts who specialize in agoraphobia and anxiety disorders, may be able to start by meeting with you in your own home.
+If you have agoraphobia, you may be too afraid or embarrassed to go to your health care provider's office.
+Consider starting, instead, with a phone call to your provider.
+Some health care providers, particularly mental health experts who specialize in agoraphobia and anxiety disorders, may be able to offer you options that are less stressful than meeting in an office.

 What you can do

-- Write down your key personal information, especially any significant stress or life changes that you experienced around the time your symptoms first developed.
+- Your key personal information, especially any significant stress or life changes that you experienced around the time your symptoms first developed.

-- Make a list of your medical information, including other physical or mental health conditions with which you've been diagnosed.
-Also write down the names of any medications you're taking.
+- Your medical information, including other physical or mental health conditions that you have.
+Also write down the names and dosages of any medications and supplements you're taking.

-- Ask a trusted family member or friend to be present for your appointment, if possible.
-Someone who accompanies you may remember something that you missed or forgot.
+Ask a trusted family member or friend to go with you to your appointment, if possible, to help you remember information.

 - What do you believe is causing my symptoms?